monix/monix-connect/CONTRIBUTING.md

 ## Finding Starting Point

-If you want to contribute but you don't know where to start - have a look at [low-hanging fruit](https://github.com/monix/monix/issues?q=is%3Aopen+is%3Aissue+label%3A%22low-hanging+fruit%22) or [help wanted](https://github.com/monix/monix/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) issues.
+If you want to contribute but you don't know where to start - have a look at [issues](https://github.com/monix/monix-connect/issues).
-If there aren't any, have unclear description or seem too complicated - visit [monix/monix](https://gitter.im/monix/monix) Gitter channel.
+If there aren't any, have unclear description or seem too complicated - visit [monix/monix](https://gitter.im/monix/monix) Gitter channel, there is currently tons of work to be done like: code documentation, web documentation, improving existing connectors as well as improving test coverage or even adding a new one.
 Gitter is a go-to place in case you have any questions or need guidance since we're more than happy to help new contributors regardless of their experience.

 ## License